adamwinzdesign/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.

 2. What is an event?
+An event is something that happens when a user interacts with a webpage, like clicking, scrolling, ect.

 3. What is an event listener?
+An event listener is a special type of function that is attached to an element that listens for an event, then executes the function when the event is triggered.

 4. Why would we convert a NodeList into an Array?
+Array methods cannot be used on a NodeList, so if we need to use an array method, we would first need to convert the NodeList.

 5. What is a component?
+A component is a piece of reusable code that we would use multiple times on a different set of data each time, in order avoid repetition of code.

 ### Git Set up